knative/release/TIMELINE.md

 # Timeline of a Knative release

-We release each repository of `knative.dev` every 6 weeks.
+We release each repository of `knative.dev` roughly every 3 months.
 Please check the [release schedule](README.md#release-schedule) to calculate when to start work on each checkpoint of a release timeline.

 ## Repos to be released
 - All repos to be released are listed in this document